pomorski park naukowo- technologiczny gdynia

 Business Line Director - Civil Ships at PGZ Stocznia Wojenna Sp. z o.o.

 A resident of Gdynia since birth.
-Connected with the shipbuilding industry for 20 years, although family traditions date back even earlier.
+He has been associated with the shipbuilding industry for 20 years, although family traditions go much further.

-He began his career at the trade office of Stocznia Gdynia S.A.
-In the years 2008-2009 he worked as the President of the Management Board of that company.
-Then he managed the trade office and marketing at Stocznia Gdańska, committing himself to restoring presence of that company on the international shipbuilding, hull and steel structures market.
-After his departure from Stocznia Gdańska, he managed the contracting and purchase office at LOTOS Petrobaltic S.A., where he was responsible, among others, for the purchase of a new offshore drilling unit, contracting of seismic research, etc. Then he joined Remontowa Shipubliding S.A., where in the years 2015-2017 he worked as a member of the Board of Directors and President of the Board of Directors.
+He started in the sales office of Stocznia Gdynia S.A.
+In the years 2008–2009 he was the president of the management board of this company.
+After this period he managed the sales and marketing office at the Gdańsk Shipyard, engaging in restoring the company's presence on the international market for ship, hull and steel constructions.
+After leaving the Gdańsk Shipyard, he managed the contracting and purchasing office at LOTOS Petrobaltic SA, where he was responsible, among others, for the purchase of a new drilling platform, contracting of seismic surveys, etc. chairman of the board.

 External perspective – from the point of view of two global companies.
 Getting to know their viewpoint will enable us to get a broader picture of developmental perspectives and threats for the European shipbuilding industry in the time frame of several years.
 What sort of challenges will we be facing when it comes to risk and project management, what will be a mutual relationship between the shipyard and other stakeholders in the framework of shipbuilding projects, in particular between design studios and suppliers of mechanism and equipment packages?